pagehop/npm-pagehop/README.md

 Options:
-   -i, --init       scaffold a recipe project (in the current dir, if no path is passed) -v, --validate   validates the structure of a recipe (validates current dir's content, if no path is passed) -p, --path       path to the recipe's dir (if not passed - path is considered the current dir)
+   -i, --init       scaffold a recipe project (in the current dir, if no path is passed) -n, --native     scaffold a NATIVE recipe project (in the current dir, if no path is passed), use with -i -v, --validate   validates the structure of a recipe (validates current dir's content, if no path is passed) -p, --path       path to the recipe's dir (if not passed - path is considered the current dir)
 ```